 Testing your ads will also help you improve your ad campaign’s performance over time.
 It will help you identify versions of your ad that work best for your business, and you can adjust your campaign ads based on these results.

 People will experience ad fatigue, too.
-When they get tired of seeing the same ad, they are less likely to engage with your ad.
+When they get tired of seeing the same ad, they are less likely to engage with your ad, causing your facebook ad conversion rates to decrease.
 It helps to create another version of your ad to freshen it up.

 Instead of throwing your ad away completely, you can replace it with a fresher version.
 This will help you drive better results with your campaign.